2022 marks the sixteenth season for the Canadian NASCAR championship.

 The cars competing in the NASCAR Pinty’s Series are constructed to specifications and rules common to most stock car series.
 The chassis is a steel tube frame design covered with a fiberglass body and is required to weigh no less than 3000-lbs.
 Body styles are from manufacturers such as Dodge (Challenger and Charger), Ford (Fusion) and Chevrolet (Camaro and Impala SS).
 Engine type and displacement are dictated by the make and model of the vehicle.
 The carbureted eight-cylinder motors produce approximately 550-horsepower.
 Depending on the gearing, these cars are estimated to have a top speed of 160-mph.

-The penultimate round of the 2022 NASCAR Pinty’s Series was held at Canadian Tire Motorsport Park.
-Drivers would compete for 51-laps around the ten-turn 2.459-mile road course in the WeatherTech 200.
+The second of the 2022 NASCAR Pinty’s Series was held at Canadian Tire Motorsport Park.
+Drivers would compete on the ten turn 2.459-mile road course in an event titled the eBay Motors 200.

 |FINISH||START||DRIVER||SPONSOR / CAR||LAPS||RETIREMENTS|

 |3||12||Dexter Stacey||Bully’s Truck Stop / Chevrolet Camaro||57||-|